ranveeraggarwal/ranveeraggarwal.github.io/blog/_posts/2020-07-27-time-travel-accountability.markdown

 > The best time to plant a tree was 20 years ago.
 The second best time is now.

 Well, you know what to do.

+Oh and those who are curious regarding where I am with music now, well it's in a state of indefinite pause.
+I realised that there's only so much bandwidth I can give to learning stuff and there are other priorities in life right now.